45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 29. Roosevelt Island

-Since I am always listening to my readers in the comments, I had to add Roosevelt Island to my list of free things to do in NYC.
-While taking the tram to Roosevelt Island technically isn’t “free,” the cost is literally the same as your MetroCard, $2.75.
+Since I am always listening to my readers in the comments, I had to add Roosevelt Island to my list.
+While taking the tram to Roosevelt Island technically isn’t “free,” the cost is literally the same as your MetroCard, $2.90.

 Roosvelt Island Cherry Blossoms in NYC